inesosman/AROM/README.md

 # **AROM** (**A**lignments **R**euse for **O**ntology **M**erging)
 AROM is an approach for creating a new ontology resulting from a full merge of multiple ontologies using pairwise alignments between them.
 It automatically customizes and merges multiple ontologies in a holistic manner and in very short times.

+## Installation

+Download AROM and open it in your IDE, then manually add all the jars of the [lib](https://github.com/inesosman/AROM/tree/master/lib) folder to the classpath.
+The [lib](https://github.com/inesosman/AROM/tree/master/lib) folder contains OWL API jars and their dependencies, Alignment API jars, HermiT jars, and ELK jars.
+Then, run one of the three following classes of the [src/merging](https://github.com/inesosman/AROM/tree/master/src/merging) folder (depending on your choice) :

+* [MergingWithoutRefactoring](https://github.com/inesosman/AROM/blob/master/src/merging/MergingWithoutRefactoring.java): It parses all the input ontologies' axioms, and creates an exact copy of them.
+Then, it merges equivent entities as prescribed in the input alignment(s), and adds bridging axioms (other than equivalence relations) to link different entities.

+* [MergingWithRefactoring](https://github.com/inesosman/AROM/blob/master/src/merging/MergingWithRefactoring.java): It parses all the input ontologies' axioms, and creates a refactored copy of them.
+Refactoring consists in replacing the prefix IRIs of all entities by the IRI of the furture merged ontology.
+Then, it merges equivent refactored entities as prescribed in the input alignment(s), and adds bridging axioms (other than equivalence relations) to link different refactored entities.

+### Input

+* Two or more OWL ontologies to be merged (owl files in the [Data](https://github.com/inesosman/AROM/tree/master/Data) folder) (the path of the files should be correct !)
+* One or more ontology alignments (in the Alignment API format) (rdf files in the [Data](https://github.com/inesosman/AROM/tree/master/Data) folder) (the path of the files should be correct !)
+* A new IRI for the output merged ontology
+* A threshold real value between [0,1] to filter the alignment correspondences by their confidence measure.

+### Output

+* A new merged ontology (an owl file in the [Results](https://github.com/inesosman/AROM/tree/master/Results) folder).

+# Example

 Let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
 We will merge them using reference alignments between all possible ontology pairs.
 This will ensure a complete semantic interoperability between them.
 All tests were performed with a confidence threshold equal to 0.0, so we kept all correspondences / cells of the input alignments.